captajn/Cloudflare-Worker-Usage/README.md

 ### With Json

 1. Visit https://dash.cloudflare.com/ select Worker & Pages, select Create Application > Create Worker (fill in your desired name) then press Deploy
-2. Copy the entire json file and edit your const information apiEmail,apiKey,accountId,botToken,chatId
+2. Copy the entire json file and paste to your worker
+3. Access the Worker you created, go to Settings > Variable names, create 5 variables named API_EMAIL, API_KEY, ACCOUNT_ID, BOT_TOKEN, CHAT_ID and fill in the Value column
-3. Open the browser with Cloudflare's automatic worker url once you've set the name and Deloy is done
+4. Open the browser with Cloudflare's automatic worker url once you've set the name and Deloy is done

 ## Tiếng Việt